 - Let the lawn grow to two and a half or three inches tall to shade the soil and reduce the amount of sunlight and warmth that reaches dormant crab grass seeds

 - Water deeply, at least once a week, to strengthen desired grass and minimize surface moisture that crabgrass seeds need to germinate

 - If you are not planning to seed the lawn, apply corn gluten meal in the spring.
-It can help, but will not eliminate crabgrass development (it is a decent fertilizer also)
+It can help, but will not eliminate crabgrass development (it is a good fertilizer also)

 Corn gluten meal can be used to create a barrier on the surface of the grass which helps to limit seed establishment.
 If you are considering this treatment, be aware of false claims that it will completely kill crabgrass, know its limitations and be patient.
 Corn gluten meal can prevent up to 40% of crabgrass germination but will have the same effect on desirable grass seeds, and will take up to three years for protein levels to become established in the soil.